Hatchery Permitting and Reporting

-Salmon hatchery operators are required to have permits for the operation of a hatchery (Hatchery Permits) as well as its specific activities (Fish Transport Permits).
+Salmon and shellfish hatchery operators are required to have permits for the operation of a hatchery (Hatchery Permits) as well as its specific activities (Fish Transport Permits).

 Hatchery Permits